ForgTav/E2EE-CropAutomation/README.md

    Contains four key actions for managing your farm manually:
    - **Transplant** — Select a plant from one slot and move it to another.
 This is especially useful for changing the `targetCrop` or when operating in AutoTier Manual Mode.
    - **CleanUp** — Initiate a cleanup process to remove leftover crop sticks and unwanted plants (all plant children).
 It’s recommended to run this after stopping the system to prevent weed overgrowth.
-   - **Scan Farm** — Force a full scan of the farm to update all plant data immediately.
+   - **Scan Farm** — Force a scan of the farm to update all plant data immediately.
    - **Scan Storage** — Force a scan of the storage farm to update all plant data immediately.

 4. **Settings**
-   Customize various operational modes and logging preferences here to tailor the system behavior to your needs.
+   Here you can configure different operating modes and logging parameters to adapt the system behavior to your needs.

 5. **Logs**
    View detailed reports of the system’s actions and events.
 The log output depends on the selected logging settings and provides insights for troubleshooting and monitoring.